LaunchCodeEducation/linux/content/bash-operators/walkthrough/_index.md

 ## Walkthrough

+Under  normal  circumstances every UNIX program has three streams opened for it when it starts up, one for input, one for output, and one for printing diagnostic or error messages.

-Bahs and most Linux shells use three different Input / Output streams:
+Bash and most Linux shells use the following Input / Output streams:
 - `stdin`: Standard Input
 - `stdout`: Standard Output
 - `stderr`: Standard Error